danielfm/groovy-dice/README.txt

 Just drop the groovydice JAR file in your application's CLASSPATH and you're done.

-Since this API is written in Groovy 1.5.1, you will need to add the Groovy JARs to your CLASSPATH to make the stuff work.
+Since this API is written in Groovy, you will need to add the Groovy JARs to your CLASSPATH to make the stuff work.
 Also, if you want to call Groovy Dice scripts from a Java application using the Java Scripting API (JSR 223), you'll need to add the groovy-engine JAR to your CLASSPATH as well.